-Life in the School of Communication is dynamic: students learn not only in lectures and tutorials but from practicums, internships, study tours and exchanges outside Hong Kong.
-Each option has its own workshop, in which students produce experimental newspapers, run a web-based broadcast news station, launch publicity campaigns or organise exhibitions and film and video festivals.
-Moreover, the Communication Society coordinates all students of the School and organizes many varied activities, e.g., orientation camp, academic week and study tour.
+Life in the School of Communication and Film (the then School of Communicaiton) is dynamic: students learn not only in lectures and tutorials but from practicums, internships, study tours and exchanges outside Hong Kong.
+Each Concentrations has its own workshop, in which students produce experimental newspapers, run a web-based broadcast news station, launch publicity campaigns or organise exhibitions and film and video festivals.
+Moreover, the Communication Society coordinates all students of the School and organizes many varied activities, such as orientation camp, academic week and study tour.

 The Communication Programme is among the most popular programmes at the University.